 4. Only when everything is reserved and prepaid in full can we begin the process of issuing visas.
 You will receive a "visa clearance letter" at the time your air tickets are issued.
 You must carry that with you since you will be required to show it when you check in for your flight and again on arrival in Paro.
 Your actual visa will be stamped in your passport on arrival.

 Because of this strict procedure, our Terms & Conditions are slightly different for Bhutan bookings.
 We strongly encourage our guests who travel to Bhutan to purchase adequate insurance to cover trip cancellation as well as illness, injuries and losses while traveling there.

 In short, there isn't any.
-Very few Bhutanese are openly gay.
+Very few Bhutanese are openly gay, although that is changing rapidly.
 There are no gay entertainment venues.
 Most of the population of Bhutan are simple rural people who live in a cultural vacuum and it has apparently not occurred to them that people might live differently than their parents or grandparents.
 That said, it may be safe to say that the percentage of the population who might normally enjoy sexual contact with people of the same gender is probably just about the same as anywhere else.
 Although there may be opportunities for men living in monasteries to have contact with each other, this is well away from the eyes of visitors.